MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/helm-deploy.md

 ---
 title: Deploy applications on AKS hybrid with Helm
-description: Learn how to use Helm to deploy applications on Azure Kubernetes Service (AKS) hybrid deployments.
+description: Learn how to use Helm to deploy applications on AKS hybrid.
 author: sethmanheim
 ms.topic: how-to
-ms.date: 10/06/2022
+ms.date: 10/07/2022
 ms.author: sethm
 ms.lastreviewed: 1/14/2022
 ms.reviewer: rbaziwane

-# Intent: As an IT Pro, I want to learn how to deploy applications on AKS using Helm.
+# Intent: As an IT Pro, I want to learn how to deploy applications on AKS hybrid using Helm.
 # Keyword: Helm, Helm chart, Helm deployment

 ---